replikativ/replikativ/README.md

 4. and propagates it back to all peers
 5. users pull *and* merge any changes

 Latency differences between users together with a high volume of writes can cause the network to diverge, because high latency peers have no chance anymore to be pulled from and diverge from the coordinator.
-To avoid a runaway effect in this scenario we introduce a delay cost to merge gradually rising with the ratio of merges vs. normal commits in the repository on user-side.
+To avoid a runaway effect in this scenario we introduce a delay cost to merge gradually rising with the ratio of merges vs. normal commits in the CDVCS on user-side.
 In CAP terms we reduce availability, but do not directly gain consistency, only limit divergence.
 In this scenario the application is supposed to notify each user about the diverged state and if this persists, recommend joining a lower write-intensive coordinator.
 Coordinators then form a tree around the central coordinator themselves being users.
 This reassignment can be done automatically on server side (but has not been worked out yet) corresponding to load-balancing, a P2P load-balancer is also conceivable.

 ## JavaScript